 The DMU’s academic press is committed to publishing first-class books in areas relevant to the University’s mission, especially the areas of integrated psychology, psychology and faith, philosophical psychology, clinical psychology, and philosophical anthropology.
-The DMU Press has two series: The John Henry Cardinal Newman Series and The Monograph Series.
+The DMU Press has two series: The Monograph Series and The John Henry Cardinal Newman Series.

-Titles in the Blessed John Henry Cardinal Newman Series:
+Titles in the Saint John Henry Cardinal Newman Series:

 Philosophical Psychology: Psychology, Emotions, and Freedom (2009) with essays by Kevin L. Flannery, Benedict Ashley, Roger Scruton, Ceslas Bernard Bourdin, Aidan Nichols, Richard Sorabji, and Daniel Robinson.

 The Psychology of Character and Virtue (2009), with essays by Robert Audi, Fred Miller, John Rist, Daniel Robinson, Richard Swinburne, and Charles Taliaferro.

 Christianity and the West: Interaction and Impact in Art and Culture (2009), with essays by John Haldane, Stanley Hauerwas, Ralph McInerny, Daniel N. Robinson, Guy Bedouelle, Peter John Cameron, and C. William Westfall.

 On the Wings of Faith and Reason: The Christian Difference in Culture and Science (2008), with essays by Edmund Pellegrino, Kevin L. Flannery, Robert Sokolowski, Jude Dougherty, Richard John Neuhaus, Peter Kreeft, and John Haas.